Norwegian Language and Culture

 Fana Folk High School offers you the chance to combine personal growth, creative development, and international influences in the heart of Bergen.

 Here, you will meet young people from diverse backgrounds and cultures, and together you will create a vibrant environment marked by openness and curiosity.
-With students from all over the world, we see language diversity and cultural diPerences among the students as an asset.
+With students from all over the world, we see language diversity and cultural differences among the students as an asset.

 At Fana, there is room for you to be social, explore new interests, and have fun.
 In a safe environment, you can be yourself, build friendships, and develop your social skills.